 Nicole Venable, Principal, Workforce & Education Practice Group Chair, Invariant; former Principal, The Bockorny Group; former Executive Director, U.S. Chamber of Commerce; former Chief Of Staff–Office of Representative William J. Jefferson (D-LA), U.S. House of Representatives; former Associate Vice President, PhRMA; former Senior Policy Advisor–Office of Representative William J. Jefferson (D-LA), U.S. House of Representatives; former Congressional Affairs Specialist, Office of the U.S. Trade Representative (USTR), Executive Office of the President; former Legislative Assistant–Office of Sen. Chuck Robb (D-VA), United States Senate; former Legislative Assistant–Office of Representative Lee H. Hamilton (D-IN), U.S. House of Representatives; Bachelors from Spelman College; MA from Johns Hopkins School of Advanced International Studies

-Alexandra Whittaker, Chief Trade Counsel and Trade Subcommittee Staff Director, U.S. House of Representatives; former Assistant General Counsel, Office of the U.S. Trade Representative; former Assistant Legal Advisor to the U.S. Mission, WTO; former Environmental Attorney, U.S. Environmental Protection Agency; Bachelors from Spelman College; Masters from Howard University School of Law
+Alexandra Whittaker, Democratic Chief Trade Counsel; Staff Director Trade Subcommittee, House Committee on Ways and Means, U.S. House of Representatives; former Assistant General Counsel, Office of the U.S. Trade Representative; former Assistant Legal Advisor to the U.S. Mission, WTO; former Environmental Attorney, U.S. Environmental Protection Agency; Bachelors from Spelman College; Masters from Howard University School of Law

-Tiffany Atwell is the VP of Government Relations at EcoLab.
+Tiffany Atwell is the Senior Vice President of Global Government Affairs at EcoLab.
 As leader of global government and industry affairs at one of the largest stand-alone agriculture organizations in the world, Tiffany has the critical job of ensuring that the U.S. agricultural sector has access to international markets.
 To that end, she has long been a strong supporter of free trade.

 Atwell began her career through the competitive Presidential Management Fellows Program at the State Department, where she began the globally minded work that has defined her career.
 Between 2004 and 2006, she brought that international perspective to the Hill.
 Atwell worked closely with Sen. Chuck Grassley, a farmer who is among the agriculture industry’s biggest champions in Congress.
 As an international-trade-policy adviser on the Senate Finance Committee, she wrote speeches and briefings for the Iowa Republican.
 During that period, Grassley sponsored five free-trade-implementation acts that became law, including agreements with Australia, the Dominican Republic and Central America, Morocco, Bahrain, and Oman.